JonahRodriguez281/sno/docs/sno-erd-description.md

   * User

-    * Shares multiple many optional relationships with Trip, FavoriteMountain, and Gear
+    * Shares multiple many optional relationships with Trip, FavoriteSkiResort, and Gear

   * Gear

     * Shares a many optional to one mandatory relationship with User

-  * Mountain
+  * SkiResort

-    * Shares a many optional to one mandatory relationship with FavoriteMountain
+    * Shares a many optional to one mandatory relationship with FavoriteSkiResort

   * FavoriteMountain

-    * Joint entity for a many to many relationship between User & Mountain)
+    * Joint entity for a many to many relationship between User & SkiResort)